flonadb/flonadb/README.md

     2. [1.0.0](1-0-0/README.md)

 # Overview
-FlonaDB is an abstraction of a database proxy that allows your application to loosely connect to target databases using unique logical names or keys.
-It differs from a traditional database because it can't be used alone without a traditional target database.
-In fact, you can have multiple applications connect to multiple databases using a single centralized configuration and setup.
+FlonaDB is an abstraction of a database proxy that allows your application to loosely connect to target database instances using unique logical names or keys.
+It differs from a traditional database because it can't be used alone without a traditional target database instance.
+In fact, you can have multiple applications connect to multiple database instances using a single centralized configuration and setup.

 It also differs from other database proxies because it comes in 2 flavors i.e. it can be deployed with a server side application that acts as a reverse proxy and the client application communicates with the remote server over a network